pretrehr/Sports-betting/README.md

 ```python
 >>> parse_competition("ligue 1 france", "football", "betclic", "winamax")
 ```
-Note that if you do not specify a bookmaker, the algorithm will retrieve the odds of the matches of the competition from all bookmakers approved by the ARJEL.
+Note that if you do not specify a bookmaker, the algorithm will retrieve the odds of the matches of the competition from most of the bookmakers approved by the ARJEL (French Regulatory authority for online games).
 If you do not have a specific competition or target sport, it is advisable to call
 ```python
 >>> parse_football()